konrad-jamrozik/botmate/README.md

 * Clone this repo.
 * `cd cloned_repo_root`
-* `./gradlew installDist`
+* `./gradlew installDist` (on Windows always skip `./`)
 * `cd demo/build/install/demo/bin`
 * `./demo ports`  (on Windows, run `demo.bat` instead of `./demo`)
 * Note down the ports.
 Plug in the robot USB cable and ensure the robot is powered on.
 * `./demo ports`
 * Note down the new port.
-Set appropriate environment variable to it (see `./demo` output for its name).
+Set appropriate environment variable to it, as given by `./demo` output.
 * Plug in the button USB cable.
 * `./demo ports`
 * Note down the new port.
-Set appropriate environment variable to it (see `./demo` output for its name).
+Set appropriate environment variable to it, as given by `./demo` output.

 ### Testing
 * `./demo demo testDevice` to check the Android device works.